ccapdev1920T2/s12g2/README.md

 Once logged in, an admin is able to:

 * Delete new posts
-  1. Click on the "x" button on a post to delete it and the check button to approve it.
+  1. Click on the "x" button on a post to delete it and the check button to let it remain in public.
 * Suspend reported users
   1. Go to "Reported Users" located on the top right of the page.
   2. Click on the "x" button to suspend the user or the check button to disregard the report.

+### Addiotinal Notes
+* Suspended clients are prohibited to access any client feature.
+* Supsended clients' profiles cannot be accessed by other clients.
+* Suspended clients' posts will not apper in other clients' homepage and cannot be viewed.

 ## Built With